Bad colors with Canon 5D Mark II (esp with dark photos)

 BTW, there's one more interesting read here: http://dcptool.sourceforge.net/Hue%20Twists.html

 And, can you elaborate a bit more on what exactly are you working on?
 Maybe I can help in some way?

 Sorry for too many questions at once :-)

-#15 Updated by angryziber - almost 6 years ago
+#15 Updated by angryziber - about 6 years ago

 Another guess on why the brightness is too low is that darktable uses the wrong default exposure, so instead of applying my custom basecurve I see that exposure compensation of +0.7-0.8 does the same trick!

 Is there a map of camera-model/default-exposure somewhere in darktable?

 #16 Updated by Pascal de Bruijn about 6 years ago

 Huh, default exposure?
 We just process the RAW data as-is, without any exposure compensation.
 Do you have any other weird camera settings I should know about?